chenx/Lib_HtmlJsCss/scroll_reveal/README.md

 # Page ease-in when scroll: scroll-triggered animation (“scroll reveal”)

-How to build a page with dynamic effect as hygo.com or openart.com?
-The dynamic effect is that show page elements ease-in when scrolling down.
+How to build a page with dynamic effect of showing page elements ease-in when scrolling down.

 What you’re describing is commonly called a scroll-triggered animation (or “scroll reveal”).
-Sites like Hygo use this to fade/slide elements into view as you scroll.
+Sites use this to fade/slide elements into view as you scroll.

 ## Example